 Bed Bugs

-Unlike ticks, bed bugs and aren’t solitary insects do not spread diseases.
-While you may find a tick or two on your clothing or skin after a hike, bed bugs live together in hoards and typically retreat from their hiding spots at night to bite!
+Unlike ticks, bed bugs aren’t solitary pests.
+While you may find a tick or two on your clothing or skin after a hike, bed bugs live together in hoards and typically retreat from their hiding spots at night to bite.

-Because bed bugs only feed on immobile objects, it’s unlikely you’ll find one on your body.
+Because bed bugs primarily feed on immobile objects, it’s unlikely you’ll find one crawling on your body during the day.
 If you lift a cushion or your mattress, you can find groups of bed bugs waiting to take a bite.
 Ticks won’t congregate in areas like this, and you’ll only get bitten if one hitches a ride from tall grass, branches, roots, or another host like your pets.

 Clover Mite